awsdocs/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-larger-instance-from-snapshot-using-aws-cli.md

-# Create a larger Lightsail instance from a snapshot using the AWS CLI<a name="lightsail-how-to-create-larger-instance-from-snapshot-using-aws-cli"></a>
+# Creating a larger Amazon Lightsail instance, block storage disk, or database from a snapshot using the AWS CLI<a name="lightsail-how-to-create-larger-instance-from-snapshot-using-aws-cli"></a>

  *Last updated: October 16, 2017*